What can galaxy shapes tell us about physics beyond the standard model?: Introduction

 The gravitational distortions of galaxies are not fully encapsulated by the shear tensor, $\gamma_{ij}$.
 At next order, one can define the ``flexion'' components, $\mathcal{F}_{ijk}$, and $\mathcal{G}_{ijk}$, which parametrize the octopole moments of an image \citep[e.g.,][]{2006MNRAS.365..414B,2005ApJ...619..741G,2022PhRvD.105l3521A,2008ApJ...680....1O,2007ApJ...660..995O,2021arXiv210709000G,2011MNRAS.411.2241M}.
-This is a rank-three tensor, and thus sensitive of scalar, vector, and tensor physics.
-It may also be a probe of new physics sourced by some irreducible rank-three tensor, such as torsion.
+This is a rank-three tensor, and thus sensitive of scalar, vector, and tensor physics.\footnote{\resub{Whilst one can go further still and define a rank-four tensor, it is not of interest to this work (though can enable constraints on spin-four primordial non-Gaussianity transferred to the scalar sector \citep{Kogai:2020vzz}).}} It may also be a probe of new physics sourced by some irreducible rank-three tensor, such as torsion.
 In this case, the field can be written in terms of ``gradient'' and ``curl'' modes; only the latter is sourced by standard model physics, e.g., $\av{\mathcal{F}^{g*}\mathcal{F}^g}$.
 Flexion has been discussed in a range of previous works, with the general conclusion being that it becomes useful in scalar analyses only on very small scales \citep[e.g.,][]{2021arXiv210709000G,2005ApJ...619..741G}; here, we include the flexion in a complete manner, and assess whether the above conclusions remain true for vector and tensor physics.

 4pt

 In the remainder of this work, we will present an in-depth overview of the effects of vector and tensor physics on shear and flexion, considering both intrinsic and extrinsic (lensing) contributions, providing a general dictionary of novel phenomena to galaxy shapes.
 To this end, we will first set out our conventions for new physics in \S\ref{sec: conventions} via their impact on the metric tensor, and give two motivating examples of beyond-$\Lambda$CDM physics, before presenting a pedagogical overview of galaxy shape observables in \S\ref{sec: observables}.
 In \S\ref{sec: sources}, we will discuss the sourcing of shear and flexion by scalars, vectors, and tensors, before giving the associated power spectra in \S\ref{sec: power-spectra}, including their small-scale limiting forms.
 To put our results in context, \S\ref{sec: results} considers the ability of upcoming cosmic shear surveys to detect vector and tensor modes using the two fiducial models discussed in \S\ref{sec: conventions} (sourced by inflation and cosmic strings).
 Finally, we conclude in \S\ref{sec: conclusions}.
 Appendix \ref{appen: 2-sphere-math} provides a brief summary of the two-sphere mathematics used in this work, with Appendix \ref{appen: cosmic-string-tensors} outlining our cosmic string tensor model.
 Finally, Appendices \ref{appen: intrinsic-vector-derivations} and \ref{appen: lensing-spectra} derive full-sky power spectra associated with intrinsic and extrinsic vector modes, and Appendix \ref{appen: kernels} lists the mathematical kernels appearing in the power spectra.